 For ‘stayers’, there is also an incentive to complete the 25 or 40 years: with these milestones an employer can pay one gross salary net.
-This bonus is not tied to company regulations or the collective labour agreement.
+This bonus is not tied to company regulations or the collective labor agreement.

-There are many such anniversaries, so the budgets to put people in the limelight shrink with every new collective labour agreement.
+There are many such anniversaries, so the budgets to put people in the limelight shrink with every new collective labor agreement.
 “It is no longer a priority”, says a spokesperson for the trade union.
 They are seeing ‘a downward trend’.

 Reason: employers and employees do not think it is that important anymore to offer staff a bonus so that they remain in service for 12,5, 25 years or even longer.
 “Why would you encourage that?” asks the spokesman.
-“You can also spend that money on policies to make people suitable for the labour market of the future.”
+“You can also spend that money on policies to make people suitable for the labor market of the future.”

 For the trade union, the proverbial gold watch is no longer a breaking point in collective bargaining.
 “Loyalty can be rewarded, but if an employer wants it differently than with a bonus, we are not opposed to that.”